ibm-cloud-docs/power-iaas/vpn-connections.md

 {: #attach_subnets_VPN}

 If you create a Power Systems Virtual Servers service that contains VPN connections, you must also have Local subnets and Peer subnets that are connected to the VPN connection.

+For achieving redundancy between colocated VM and VPC, you must have two subnets that are attached to different VPNs.
+Both these subnets must be a part of the colocated VM.
+{: note}

 You must route Power Systems Virtual Server private network subnets over VPN connections to allow access to your Power Systems Virtual Server over private network.
 When you create a subnet or edit details of a subnet, you can attach an existing VPN connection to the subnet.